tomsWebConsulting/twcsl/v7.1/Section/Footer Sections Append to Page/README.md

 ### Synopsis

-Append footer sections to the page site wide.
+Append Footer Sections to the Page site wide.

 ### Version